List of programs broadcast by Fox News: Fox Network programming

 Fox News Special Presentation title card for Fox News coverage on Fox until 2009.

 Fox News Channel acts as the de facto news division of the Fox broadcast network, providing coverage of major breaking news and select live events, such as the State of the Union speech.
 The network also manages Fox NewsEdge, a distribution service of footage and reports for local Fox affiliates' news broadcasts.

-In addition to news coverage, the network produces Fox News Sunday, a Sunday morning talk show featuring interviews with national leaders in politics and public life, hosted by Chris Wallace.
+In addition to news coverage, the network produces Fox News Sunday, a Sunday morning talk show featuring interviews with national leaders in politics and public life, hosted by Shannon Bream.
 From 2007 - 2009, the network produced The Morning Show with Mike and Juliet, a syndicated morning program featuring celebrity interviews, a live studio audience, and segments relating to viewers, hosted by past-DaySide and Fox & Friends Weekend hosts, Juliet Huddy and Mike Jerrick (Produced by FNC's sister division 20th Television and cancelled in the summer of 2009).

+Since February 23, 2026, Fox News Media produces the 90-second daily news bulletin called Fox News Report anchored by Fox News correspondent Bill Melugin; the bulletin is currently airing on most Fox-owned stations and will also carried by Fox affiliate stations.

 Since the original launch of FNC, the network has tried multiple times to produce newsmagazine programs for the network.
 Some of these programs have been canceled due to low ratings, including Fox Files, The Pulse, and Geraldo at Large (which returned to FNC in February 2007 as a weekend show).
 But others, like Hannity's America, continue to thrive.
 Bill O'Reilly has said he considers his top rated show - The O'Reilly Factor to be in the format of a newsmagazine.
 He points to the inclusion of regular features such as 'Pinheads & Patriots' and the weekly 'The Great American Culture Quiz', which has very little to do with politics, to bolster his point.